Timber Grades Explained: How to Choose the Right Wood for Strength, Safety, and Longevity

 - Safety for occupants and users

 In professional construction, timber grades are not optional.
 Building inspectors, insurers, and engineers rely on grading stamps to verify compliance.
-DIY builders who ignore grades often face failed inspections or forced rebuilds.
+DIY builders who ignore grades sometimes face failed inspections or forced rebuilds — which isn't fun after you've already put a structure together.
+Even if you're building something that won't be inspected, getting the grade right means the difference between a deck that lasts 15 years and one that gets soft after five.

 | Grade Type | Primary Focus | Typical Use | Cost Impact |